Nixadev/portfolio/README.md

 # portfolio
-This is my portfolio website made HTML / (S)CSS / JS
+This is my portfolio website made HTML / (S)CSS /